sonamsamdupkhangsar/spring-authorization-serve/README.md

 # My Customization of Spring Authorization Server
-This is my customization of the Spring Authorization Server which is OAuth2.1 and OpenID Connect 1.0 implementation.
+This is a customization of the Spring Authorization Server which implements OAuth2.1 and OpenID Connect 1.0 specifications.

 ## Purpose
-I am working on using OAuth2 workflow authorization and OIDC for authentication in application.
-The goal is to use Refresh Token/Access Token to authorize requests to application instead of building my own custom implementation.

-The goal is to use this authorization server with other microservices.
+This authorization service will be used for issuing access-token/refresh tokens for services.

+This application also exposes a rest client for OAuth Client registration at endpoint `clients/`.

+This app will communicate with the following two external services:
+`authentication-rest-service` for authenticating user with username and password.
+`application-rest-service` for getting user roles.

+## Run
+For running locally using local profile:
+`gradle bootRun --args="--spring.profiles.active=local"`